php-ru/symfony-docs-ru/security/multiple_guard_authenticators.rst

 How to Use Multiple Guard Authenticators
 ========================================

-The Guard authentication component allows you to easily use many different authenticators at a time.
+The Guard authentication component allows you to use many different authenticators at a time.

 An entry point is a service id (of one of your authenticators) whose